How To Check Your Credit Score & When To Use an Online Title Loan

 Another popular personal finance 101 service, TurboTax, may recommend Credit Karma after you file your taxes.
 Since these might be free or discounted services, it’s worth checking here first.

-Order Your Credit Score Directly
+Order Your Credit Report From Credit Bureaus

 Another tip for personal finance 101 is checking your credit score directly.
 You’re allowed to get a free copy of your credit report once a year from the three major credit scoring companies — Experian, Equifax, and TransUnion.